Fast Bayesian Functional Principal Components Analysis: Bayesian implementation in STAN

-The code proceeds with the specification of priors within the {\ttfamily model} section.
-The smoothing parameters $h_{\mu}$ ({\ttfamily h\_mu}) and $h_k$, $k=1,\ldots,K$ ({\ttfamily H}) are assigned independent Gamma priors.
-The eigenvalues $\lambda_k$, $k=1,\ldots,K$ ({\ttfamily lambda}) and the error variance $\sigma^2$ ({\ttfamily sigma2}) have independent inverse Gamma priors.
-Smoothing priors on the population mean, $\mu(t)$, and eigenfunctions, $\phi_k(t)$, are implemented via quadratic penalties on their coefficients; see Section~\ref{subsec:priors} for more details.

-The next component is the crucial prior on $\mathbf{\Psi}$ ({\ttfamily Psi}), which just requires specifying independent $N(0,1)$ priors for each entry of the matrix $\mathbf{X}$ ({\ttfamily X}).
-Combined with the definition of $\mathbf{\Psi}$ in the {\ttfamily transformed parameters} block, this induces a uniform prior on $\mathbf{\Psi}$ over the Stiefel manifold.
-This means that we model the small-dimensional $Q\times K$ matrix $\mathbf{X}$, constrained by the size of the spline basis and number of eigenfunctions.
-Because $\mathbf{X}$ is low dimensional, it is much easier to sample than the matrix of eigenfunctions on the original space, which likely contributes to the much improved computational efficiency.
+The model proceeds with the specification of priors within the {\ttfamily model} section.
+The key components are the priors on $\mathbf{\Psi}$ ({\ttfamily Psi}).
+We first include the smoothing component directly through the penalties described in Section~\ref{subsec:priors}.
+Then, we incorporate the uniform component by specifying independent $N(0,1)$ priors for each entry of the latent matrix $\mathbf{X}$ ({\ttfamily X}).
+Combined with the polar decomposition in the {\ttfamily transformed parameters} block, this induces the uniform component of the prior on $\mathbf{\Psi}$.
+FAST thus models the FPCs through the small-dimensional $\mathbf{X}, \boldsymbol{\Psi} \in \mathbb{R}^{Q \times K}$, both constrained by the size of the spline basis and number of FPCs.
+This dimensionality reduction likely contributes to the much improved computational efficiency.
+All other priors are as described in Section~\ref{subsec:priors}.